Aliabdo6/Pneumonia-Classifier-ml/README.md

 ## Model Development and Training

-We employ convolutional neural networks (CNNs) as our primary deep learning model architecture.
+We employ **Convolutional Neural Networks (CNNs)** as our primary deep learning model architecture.
 These models are trained on the prepared dataset, learning to identify the distinctive patterns and features associated with pneumonia in chest X-ray images.

 ## Evaluation and Validation